kaboc/async-phase/packages/async_phase/README.md

 [copyAsWaiting()][copyAsWaiting] is a handy method to switch the phase to `AsyncWaiting` without losing the previous data.

-`fallbackData` is a parameter for specifying the data that should be used when the asynchronous operation results in failure.
+`fallbackData` is an argument for specifying the data that should be used when the asynchronous operation results in failure.

 ### when()

 The [when()][when] method is useful for returning something that corresponds to the current phase, like a message, or a widget in a Flutter app.

+If `initial` is not specified and the current phase is `AsyncInitial`, the callback function passed to `waiting` is called instead.

 ```dart
 final message = phase.when(